 The structure in this case is slightly different than for wiremock:

 Important thing here is to point server to proto directory, where services and dependencies are defined.
+In stubs, there are responses definition in json format.
+In this case the content is:

 Response is successful, and in debug server messages can be seen how request was processed: